Mehaknz/todos/README.md

 # todos
-this is a simple todo app
+this is a simple todo app.